 Tiger Woods – PGA Tour

 He swings with ease, but hits the ball a ton.
 He’s fiery, he’s passionate and he’s a winner.
-Woods may want to win more than anyone on this planet – and one example of proof is how he managed to win a major in tough conditions, while playing on one healthy leg.
-On the other hand, his family man image is forever tarnished and he’s fallen out of the good graces of many after his long list of mistresses emerged, along with his sex addiction.
+Woods may want to win more than anyone on this planet.
+One example of proof is how he managed to win a major in tough conditions, while playing on one healthy leg.
+On the other hand, his family man image is forever tarnished.
+Tiger has fallen out of the good graces of many after the long list of mistresses emerged (along with his sex addiction).
 What’s next for Tiger is still very much up in the air – but this writer bets he’ll be back in time for the 2010 Masters.

 Honorable Mentions: Chad Ocho Cinco, Allen Iverson, Mark Teixeira and Jonathan Papelbon